 Construct a Weather Spinner

 Tracking the weather serves as a perfect educational—and entertaining—introduction to the natural sciences.
 Your child will learn to see details and patterns in atmospheric conditions.
-A simple weather spinner provides an accessible tool for your child to improve her observation and analysis ability, important scientific skills she will use for the rest of her life.
+A simple weather spinner provides an accessible tool for your child to improve their observation and analysis ability, important scientific skills they will use for the rest of their life.

 What You Need:

 - Crayons, makers, or colored pencils

 What You Do:

 - Help your child brainstorm about different types of weather.
 Your goal is to expand their language beyond calling the weather "hot" and "cold" to descriptive adjectives such as rainy, sunny, snowy, windy, cloudy, and humid.
 Keep a list or picture cues of the descriptors to help jog their memory.

 - Cut a square piece of tag board or poster board to use as the base of the weather spinner.
 Then, cut out an arrow shape to use as the spinning tool.

 - Have your child divide the square into sections.
 The sections do not need to be exactly equal sizes, but they should all radiate from the center of the square.
 Tell them to fill each section with the name and picture of each specific type of weather that they brainstormed.
 Keep one section of the square blank.